Earth Notes: On e2 Energy Solutions Expo (2007)Updated 2021-08-28 08:35 GMT.

 - higher value of energy (consumer price not pool price, no distribution costs)

-A heat-pump system might be especially useful and "green" in conjunction with solar thermal to boost water heating, and grid-tied solar PV to drive the pump (using the grid to store daylight PV energy to drive the pump in after dark).
+A heat-pump system might be especially useful and "green" in conjunction with solar thermal to boost water heating.
+Also, grid-tied solar PV to drive the pump (Using the grid to store daylight PV energy to drive the pump in after dark.)
 A 30kWh/day mid-winter heat pump might require ~7kWh of electrical energy, which in the UK at that time of year would require ~7kWp of installed PV.
 Some support from wind power, at its height mid-winter, might be valuable.

 Clearly, good insulation to minimise heating demand could pay off handsomely by allowing a much-reduced size of system all round.